 Members must complete an application form to transfer to Retired membership.
 There is no fee to transfer.

 See our subscriptions page for annual rates.
-Members can also elect to pay £750.00 for life membership and be exempt from paying a future subscription while they remain a Retired Member.
+Members can also elect to pay a one-off lifetime membership fee and be exempt from paying a future subscription while they remain a Retired Member.

 The Retired Member subscription will be calculated from the date the application is reviewed, not from when you actually retired.
 This means that a revised subscription greater than the Retired Member rate could be payable in the year of transfer as you may be paying a higher fee for the first part of the year.